-The Phillips Neighborhood Clinic (PNC) accepts volunteer applications every fall semester from University of Minnesota students entering their 1st year in the following graduate/professional programs: Dentistry, Masters of Healthcare Administration, Medicine, Nursing*, Pharmacy, Physical Therapy, Public Health, Public Health-Nutrition, and Social Work.
+The Phillips Neighborhood Clinic (PNC) accepts volunteer applications every fall semester from University of Minnesota students entering their 1st year in the following graduate/professional programs: Dentistry, Healthcare Administration, Medical Laboratory Sciences, Medicine, Nursing*, Pharmacy, Physical Therapy, Public Health, Public Health-Nutrition, and Social Work.
 University of Minnesota Law students can also volunteer at the PNC through enrollment in the elective course, “Community Legal Partnership for Health Clinic.”
 Although volunteering at the PNC is a 2-year commitment, students entering their 2nd or later years in their respective programs may still be considered for volunteering in clinic on a case-by-case basis.

 We are only able to accept applications from students currently enrolled in the graduate/professional programs mentioned above**.
 If you enroll in one of these programs in the future, we strongly encourage you to apply at that time!

 Please keep an eye out for information from your U of M program or on this website in the fall.
 Applications open around the beginning of the fall semester and are typically due during the 2nd or 3rd week in September.

 *Bachelor’s of Nursing students can apply during their 3rd year in the BSN program